 We both agreed straightaway that neither of us wanted to be in a white dress or a suit.
 Maja wanted to wear a dress, so her school friends took her out for a day of wine and shopping and found her dress that day in John Lewis.
 I didn’t see it till the day, but was told it was mint green so I could try not to clash.

-I knew I wanted to wear trousers, partly because it woulemmaandmaja5d be a month after knee surgery so I’d have a swollen knee, and partly so I could feel really comfortable and dance like a lunatic.
+I knew I wanted to wear trousers, partly because it would be a month after knee surgery so I’d have a swollen knee, and partly so I could feel really comfortable and dance like a lunatic.
 Two friends took me on shopping trips, one to Westfield and one to Harrods.
 I never even talk to shop assistants normally, scuttling around with my head down, but we had outfit after outfit appearing at the changing room and it was a great experience.
 In the end I found my outfit on my own, but I never would have done so without the help and advice of my friends.

 We wanted the whole day to feel really personal and to bring out the right emotions in everyone at the right times, so we spent a lot of time and energy choreographing the music and choosing the readings.